ethersphere/bee-docs/docs/dapps-on-swarm/chunk-types.md

 id: chunk-types
 ---

 Swarm is home to many types of chunks, but these can be categoried into 4 broad categories.
-Read [The Book of Swarm](https://gateway.ethswarm.org/bzz/latest.bookofswarm.eth/) for more information on how swarm comes together.
+Read <a href="/the-book-of-swarm-viktor-tron-v1.0-pre-release7.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a>  for more information on how swarm comes together.

 ## Content Addressed Chunks